 And of course, if you have a leak in your house and are not aware, so much damage can happen, right?

-it is the same thing with leaky gut.
+it is the same thing with a leaky gut.
 Only this time the problem happens to your body, not your house.

 So what is leaking and what is causing the leak?

-The gut lining is made of various layers and cells, and the topmost layer is lined with cells called enterocytes that are so well tightly packed/connected together and are designed to only let in tiny ions, nutrients, and small molecules, and water that the body needs into the bloodstream.
+The gut lining is made of various layers and cells, and the topmost layer is lined with cells called enterocytes that are so well tightly packed/connected together and are designed to only let in tiny ions, nutrients, small molecules, and water that the body needs into the bloodstream.

 A healthy gut has tightly packed enterocytes, a good thick mucus layer to protect the other cells, and a healthy thriving community of gut microbes.

 But due to some triggers such as the use of antibiotics, eating excess sugar and other toxins, inflammation occurs in the gut.

 The cells that are supposed to be packed together(tight junctions) loosen, and now into the blood leaks all manner of toxic substances including bacteria, food particles, and other large molecules.